South American coati: Invasiveness

-Behavior
+Behavior and ecology

-South American coatis are diurnal animals, and live both on the ground and in trees.
-They are omnivorous, but primarily eat fruit, invertebrates, other small animals and bird eggs.
-They search for fruit in trees high in the canopy, and use their snouts to poke through crevices to find animal prey on the ground.
-They also search for animal prey by turning over rocks on the ground or ripping open logs with their claws.
+The South American coati is diurnal and lives both on the ground and in trees.
+It is omnivorous but primarily eats fruit, invertebrates, other small animals, and bird eggs.
+It also searches for fruit in trees high in the canopy and uses its snouts to poke through crevices to find animal prey on the ground.
+Furthermore, it also searches for animal prey by turning over rocks on the ground or ripping open logs with its claws.
+The South American coati was found to be a host of an intestinal acanthocephalan parasitic worm, Pachysentis lauroi.

 Females typically live in large groups, called bands, consisting of 15 to 30 animals.
 Males are usually solitary.
-Solitary males were originally considered a separate species due to the different social habits and were called "coatimundis", a term still sometimes used today.
+Solitary males were originally considered a separate species due to their different social habits and were called coatimundis, a term still sometimes used today.
 Neither bands of females nor solitary males defend a unique territory, and territories therefore overlap.

 Group members can produce soft whining sounds, but alarm calls are different, consisting of loud woofs and clicks.
 Coatis typically sleep in the trees.
 When an alarm call is sounded, they climb trees, and then drop down to the ground and disperse.
 Predators of the South American coati include foxes, jaguars, jaguarundis, and occasionally humans.

 Reproduction

 All females in a group come into heat simultaneously when fruit is in season and mate with several males.
-Gestation period is 74 to 77 days.
+The gestation period is 74 to 77 days.
+The estrus period lasts 1–2 weeks.
 Captive females give birth to 1–7 young at a time.
-In the wild, they leave the group for giving birth in a nest built in trees, and rejoin the group with their offspring 5–6 weeks later.
+In the wild, they leave the group to give birth in a nest built in trees and rejoin the group with their offspring 5–6 weeks later.
 They usually remain with their natal group.
 Males generally disperse from their natal group at the age of three years.
-South American coatis generally live for up to 7 years in the wild, but can live up to 14 years in captivity.
+South American coatis generally live for up to 7 years in the wild but can live up to 14 years in captivity.